Welcome to The 4dDoha Collection.

 At the behest of HH Sheikha Mozah bint Nasser al Missned, Ushida Findlay Architects and Formation Architects collaborated to design an alternative to the conventional glass box skyscraper.
 Reacting against sheer glass walls that …

-(2008) Mohammed Ali Abdullah, Private Engineering Office
+(2008) Mohamed Ali Abdullah, Private Engineering Office

 The State Guest Palace complex consists of four identical palaces laid out in a bilaterally symmetric plan around a central fountain.
-A formal promenade highlighted by palm trees and a central water channel (reminiscent …
+A formal promenade highlighted by palm trees and a central water channel ended …

 The Weill Cornell Medical College in Qatar (WCMC-Q) building was completed in 2004, although the college had offered its two-year pre-medical program since 2002 (incidentally, the first coeducational program of higher learning in Qatar). …